Aggregate Score Soccer

 Game 2 (Team B's Stadium):

 - Team B (Home Team): 2

-To calculate aggregate score, add up the scores from both games.
-Team B wins by aggregate score 5 to 3.
+To calculate the aggregate score, add up the scores from both games.
+Team B wins by an aggregate score of 5 to 3.

 In two-legged ties, the team with the higher aggregate score against their opponent advances to the next round.

 Neutral ground is a pitch that is not the home field/stadium for either team.
 Often, tournament finals or large tournaments will be played at a neutral site.
-In this case, the home and away team designations are determined at random, or by some ranking system.
+In this case, the home and away team designations are determined at random or by some ranking system.
 Some major organizations have even begun to push the idea of having all major championship games at neutral grounds to ease tension between rival fanbases.